 No Norwegian city would be complete without its very own fortress, and Kristiansand is no exception.
 Finished in 1672, the fortress originally stood alone on an island, but is now connected to the mainland.

 I always assumed the Kristiansand beach came with quotation marks, i.e. the Kristiansand “beach”, but no!

 Bystranden is a blue-flag beach in the centre of town.
 Look!

-The old town.
-14 blocks of wooden houses, perfect for a stroll.
+The old town of Kristiansand.
+14 blocks of delightful wooden houses, just perfect for a stroll.

 For an alternative view of Posebyen head to the Vest-Agder Folk Museum, where you'll find a scale model of the city as it appeared when designed and founded by Christian IV way back in 1641.